Recheck means checking and ensuring that all parts of an examination have been marked and that no error occurred in the recording.

 - The possible outcomes of the appeal are:

 - Grant a defer plus progression to the next stage;

 - Amend the result in the context of the overall award.

-- The Registrar shall inform the appellant of the outcome of an Appeal and notify the Academic Council.
+- The Registrar shall inform the appellant of the outcome of an Appeal.